jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/accordions.md

 The content of the accordions can be a string or a ReactElement.
 For instance, in our use case, map layers like FCS and IPC use either a Card (which is a NextUI component) or charts (for example, a line chart) as content.

-In Card.tsx, the CustomCard React component is structured to accept a title and content as props, with the content being an array of CardContent[].
+In ```Card.tsx```, the CustomCard function is structured to accept a title and content as props, with the content being an array of CardContent[].
 We have two scenarios for how the cards are structured:

 - First scenario: The SVG image is displayed on the left side of the card, followed by the card's title on the right, with numerical values appearing below the title.
-This scenario is depicted in the image below, and the card is named ***Population***.
+This scenario is depicted in the image below, and the card is named as ***Population***.

 - Second scenario: Used to represent changes in food consumption trends, the design includes two additional SVG images on the left.
 The two SVGs are placed adjacent to each other, and below these SVG images, the numerical value is displayed.
 Beneath that, a small text indicates the age of the data, such as "1 month ago" or "3 months ago".
-This card is shown in the image below, and it is named ***Population with Insufficient Food Consumption***.
+This card is shown in the image below, and it is named as ***Population with Insufficient Food Consumption***.

 The parameters of the card are as follows: